sophienichols/quorum-gwc/README.md

 ##Setting Up this Git Repository on Your Computer

+One common tool used in most software engineering is Github.
+We'll walk you through the basic steps of getting set up in Github here today, but you may also want to look into https://try.github.io/levels/1/challenges/1

 ###Cloning the Git repository
 1. On this page, click on the green button on the right side of the page above which says "Clone or download".
 2. Copy the URL.